Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 - [ ] Prefer pattern where receipient withdrawals funds instead of contract sending funds, however not always applicable.
 - [ ] Resolved warnings from compiler.

+## Documentation

+- [ ] Verify the availability of documentation.
+There should be both high-level documentation and more detailed documentation.
+- [ ] Verify that the documentation clearly and precisely defines all trust boundaries in the contract (trusted relations with other contracts and significant data flows).

 ## Variables